-- Parking for these events will be located in the Eastern Paddocks at an estimated rate of I car per 2.5 people, meaning up to a maximum of I 20 private vehicles. - The food will be prepared off site and served from bassinets.
+Parking for these events will be located in the Eastern Paddocks at an estimated rate

+- of I car per 2.5 people, meaning up to a maximum of 120 private vehicles, refer to GTA Parking and Traffic Assessment Report (2013). - The food will be prepared off site and served from bassinets.
 The removable kitchen will be at 6m by 3m, located in to the east of the Hayshed.
-Drinking water will be provided by a suitably licensed water contractor and stored in a potable. - Amenities like toilets will be provided via two removable toilet blocks that contains 5 female and 3 male toilets, with additional disabled and portable toilets located on site depending on the scale and nature of the event. - Waste will be removed from a private contractor at the conclusion of the event, with an estimated ten 240 litre and three 1100 litre recycling skip bin required, refer to the Closed Loop Waste Management Report (2013). - Refer to DA drawing 204.
+Drinking water will be provided by a suitably licensed water contractor and stored in a potable. - Amenities like toilets will be provided via two removable toilet blocks that contains 5 female and 3 male toilets, with additional disabled and portable toilets located on site depending on the scale and nature of the event. - Waste will be removed from a private contractor at the conclusion of the event, with an estimated ten 240 litre and three I I00 litre recycling skip bin required, refer to the Closed Loop Waste Management Report (2013). - Refer to DA drawing 204.